 - Quest 3 ― living encounters experienced through the organisation at its Annual Meeting Day and Masterclasses; and recorded on the QFWF-video channel.

 The Wheel stands for a multidimensional and multiform approach to the intercultural art of living.
-It is dynamically visualized philosophy, using colours and orientation (shown two-dimensionally in the circle as centripetal direction from periphery to centre and vice versa as centrifugal movement).
+It is dynamically visualized philosophy, using colors and orientation (shown two dimensionally in the circle as centripetal direction from periphery to center and vice versa as centrifugal movement).

 The three Quests start from the awareness that wisdom has various forms and layers.
 This wisdom comes from the different cultural (mythical, religious and spiritual) traditions and is expressed in artistic, philosophical, religious, mythological, craft and ritual expressions.